 - High walls: In a medical emergency (or if you were to get stuck), walk in tubs have high walls that make it much more difficult to get someone out of the tub.
 These high walls also mean the tub hold more water, which is a drowning hazard.
 We realize that people can also drown in a traditional tub, but bathers want to fill walk in tubs with more water so they can use the jets.
 If the tub doesn’t have a quick drain safety feature, it could take about 15 minutes to drain one.

-- Potential for leaking: Consumer Reports reviews reveal these tubs can leak around the seals, causing water to puddle on the floor.
+- Potential for leaking: Walk in tubs can leak around the seals, causing water to puddle on the floor.
 This is a slip and fall hazard.
 Other owners have reported issues with the stoppers leaking, so the tub won’t hold water.
 Additionally, it can be tough to close and latch the doors on some models.
 An improperly-latched swing-out door could open while the tub is full, causing the bathroom to flood.

 - Scalding: Bathers sit in the tub as it fills, so a mobility-impaired senior may get scalded if the water is too hot and they can’t adjust the temperature fast enough.
 If you are considering a walk in tub, make sure to look for one with anti-scald technology.